Is the Schedule 1099-C a blessing or a curse?

 An important point to understand is that canceled or settled debts are not the same as debts that have been “paid in full.”
 If you’ve settled your debts, they will appear on your credit report and are considered derogatory because it basically means your loan went into default.
 This information can remain on your credit report for up to seven years.

 If you are able to get your debt completely canceled, you then no longer have any responsibility for the amount owed.
 But the creditor must report the canceled amount or settled debt to the IRS using the Form 1099-C cancellation of debt.
 The amount that was canceled is now considered income to you and it must be reported as such on your tax return.

 Tip: Keep in mind that you can settle your debts on your own.
+One way of trying to make ends meet is to negotiate with creditors.
+By reducing the amount of debt owed, families can reach agreement on payment plans they can afford.
+Creditors are usually willing to negotiate a payment plan as they are happier receiving some payment rather than no payment.
 Paying a company to do it just takes more money out of your pocket that could have been used to pay off some of the debt.

 Given all of that, it may still be a very good idea to settle some or all of your debts.
 As long as you understand that doing so will technically increase your income resulting in less of a tax refund or putting you in a situation where you have to pay additional federal income tax.
 Of course, always consult a reputable tax professional with tax-related questions.

 If you and your family or someone you know is struggling with creditors there are resources available to help.
 It is difficult to talk about money problems and can be hard to put your situation into words when dealing with creditors.
 The MSU Extension website MI Money Health has many tips and sample letters to write creditors.
 Families must be honest about their situation and have a reasonable plan they can afford.
 Also, it is important to get any agreement in writing.